learn-co-curriculum/dsc-intro-to-sets-lab/README.md

 'Type U: {}, U: {}'.format(type(U), U) # "Type U: <class 'set'>, U: {1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12}"
 ```

 Now, verify your answers in section 1 by using the correct methods in Python.
+For example, if the question was just asking for the values of $B$, you would replace `None` with `B`.

 To provide a little bit of help, you can find a table with common operations on sets below.

 | Method        |	Equivalent |	Result |
 | ------                    | ------       | ------    |